 How long should I spend at the Mt.
 Usu Ropeway and Tōyako Observatory?

 The round-trip ropeway journey takes around 12 minutes (only 6 minutes up and down).
-We recommend walking to at least the crater lookout point and back (15 minutes each way).
-If you have the time, you can always go further to the southern rim lookout, but that’ll take an extra 60 minutes one-way).
+We recommend walking at least to the crater lookout point and back (15 minutes each way).
+If you have the time you can always go further to the southern rim lookout, but that’ll take an extra 60 minutes each way.